Friendly Suits

 Settlement Offers for Children in Texas

 The child’s guardian ad litem will review any settlement offers and determine whether accepting these offers is in the child’s best interest.
 The guardian ad litem takes the recommendation back to the next friend.
-The court will then schedule a “minor settlement hearing,” which allows the judge to review the settlement.
+The court will then schedule a ‘minor settlement hearing,’ which allows the judge to review the settlement.
+In cases involving complex medical issues, such as those requiring a birth injury lawyer in Texas, these hearings play a critical role in ensuring the child’s best interests are prioritized.

 The minor settlement hearing simply gets the matter in front of a judge.
 The judge and the attorneys ask a few questions and go over the records.
 These hearings are also known as “prove up” hearings, as they’re designed to help the court determine whether the settlement really is in the child’s best interest.